Peter Klepec: Battles

 The Sevčan version, related to him at Osilnica, began the narration with a king who made his camp on Kraljev Vrh, providing an etymology for the village's name lit.
 "King's Peak".
-An unnamed enemy encamped in the valley beyond it, and from the enemy encampment a warrior attacked the king's camp, only for Klepəc to knock him to the ground with his right hand in the ensuing sword battle, causing the other attacking warriors to flee on horseback.
+An unnamed enemy encamped in the valley beyond it, and from the enemy encampment a warrior attacked the king's camp, only for Klepec to knock him to the ground with his right hand in the ensuing sword battle, causing the other attacking warriors to flee on horseback.
 The king pursued the fleeing enemy and slaughtered them.
-Thanks to the bravery of Petər Klepəc, Osilnica and some of the neighbouring villages on the Croatian side were granted nobility or some other special privileges, of which the only remaining privilege in Sevčan's time was the right to transport four barrels of wine from Croatia without taxation.
+Thanks to the bravery of Peter Klepec, Osilnica and some of the neighbouring villages on the Croatian side were granted nobility or some other special privileges, of which the only remaining privilege in Sevčan's time was the right to transport four barrels of wine from Croatia without taxation.
 The king was not named in this version, but Sevčan proposed Béla IV of Hungary or some other member of the Árpád dynasty, and the enemy with the Mongols, equating it with another legendary battle, the Battle of Grobnik Field.
-On the Grobnik polje itself not far from Čavle there is a large stone known as Klepčev kamen or "Klepac's stone", which Hirc himself measured at 1.5 m long and 1 cent heavy, but Hirc related this to Klepəc's trading activity, resting on the stone.
-One time when he was near Čavle he came across a cart whose wheel had broken and multiple people were trying to lift it up unsuccessfully, which Klepəc did alone.
+On the Grobnik polje itself not far from Čavle there is a large stone known as Klepčev kamen or "Klepac's stone", which Hirc himself measured at 1.5 m long and 1 cent heavy, but Hirc related this to Klepec's trading activity, resting on the stone.
+One time when he was near Čavle he came across a cart whose wheel had broken and multiple people were trying to lift it up unsuccessfully, which Klepec did alone.